Sh1v4x/Sh1V4x/README.md

 ### Hello World! 👋

-I'm a self-taught passionate FrontEnd developer from France
+I'm a self-taught passionate FullStack developer from France

 **About me**